Rounding-up of Canada Day events near you

 Image Credit: Here

-We could list all the events happening in Calgary this weekend, but Calgary.ca does such a great job for us – check out this amazing list of Canada Day events in Calgary.
+We could list all the events happening in Calgary this weekend, but Calgary.ca does such a great job for us – check out this amazing (and long) list of Canada Day events in Calgary.

 Image Credit: Here